Ayurveda considers sex as a part and parcel of our everyone’s life. But as with most of the rules of life, – control and moderation are the keywords.

 3. With a person who is not liked (wicked), whose activities are displeasing

 This refers to the mental aspect of sex.
-If the women do not possess good mental qualities, then she may take advantage of the man.
+If the woman does not possess good mental qualities, then she may take advantage of the man.

 4. With a person whose private parts are dirty